What is Reflux, Reflux Ratio, and Optimum Reflux Ratio?

-Reflux definition: The liquid which can be obtained by condensing the overhead vapour and returning some of the liquid to the top of the column is known as reflux
+The liquid which can be obtained by condensing the overhead vapor and returning some of the liquid to the top of the column is known as reflux.Â

-Reflux Ratio in Distillation Column
+Reflux Ratio of Distillation

 The reflux ratio of the reflux and overhead product is known as the reflux ratio it is denoted by Rd.
 The total reflux operation is necessary only to know the minimum number of plates required and is not a practical method of operation as total reflux the product rate is zero.